wheatwhole/The-Adventures/The Adventures.md

 # THE ADVENTURES: Continuing the Journal

-## The Return (basically a recap)
+## Preservation Note
 Well, not really part 1.
 Unfortunately I died, respawned and lost my minecraft journal to the grave.
+I remember a few things:
-I remember back at my old house (i moved to a new one in the snowy mountains), That I first worked for 20-30 days on a lake house, got a pet dog, and began to work on the huge mineshaft.
-Later on, I got bored of the house so I took all of my belongings to a far away snow biome and built a house over there.
+- back at my old house (i moved to a new one in the snowy mountains), I worked for 20-30 days on a lake house, got a dog and began to work on the huge mineshaft.
+- Later on, I got bored of the house so I took all of my belongings to a far away snow biome and built a house over there.
 My dog was lost, so all I have is my friends dog.
 I hope to return to my friends dog and give him a good pet and feed him someday.
 As for now, I have not made a lot of progress in my new location.
 I will return to my old house since I miss it.

-Here is a journal entry that was preserved:
+Preserved Entries:

 <i>day 69
 [-------------------]